Firefighters battling large fire at warehouse in Woodbridge, NJ

-WOODBRIDGE, New Jersey (WABC) -- Firefighters are battling a fire burning at a warehouse in New Jersey.
+WOODBRIDGE, New Jersey (WABC) -- Firefighters battled a 4-alarm fire Monday afternoon at a warehouse in New Jersey.

-The fire broke out at about 12:30 p.m.
-Monday and has engulfed the Bayshore Recycling Center in Woodbridge.
-Part of the roof has collapsed, officials say.
+The fire broke out at about 12:30 p.m. and engulfed the Bayshore Recycling Center in Woodbridge.
+Part of the roof collapsed.

-Officials believe the fire started in the center of the building, where cardboard is recycled.
+Officials believe the blaze started in the center of the building where cardboard is recycled, and it sent a large plume of smoke into the air.

+The Woodbridge Fire Department was first on the scene, followed by Perth Amboy, South Amboy, Sayreville and Middlesex County.
+The FDNY is also assisting in the effort.

+Sources tell Eyewitness News PSE&G also has crews on the ground, assisting with the investigation.

 The cause of the fire is still not clear.
 No injuries have been reported.